Home | Browse Topics | Criminal & traffic law | Common crimes | Synthetic cannabis, party pills, herbal highs: “Psychoactive substances”

 The type and level of sentence you get in your particular case will depend on the scale of the dealing you’re involved in:

-Note: The “starting point” means the level of sentence the judge initially decides on based simply on how bad the offending was, before looking at you and your situation to decide whether your sentence should have any “uplifts” for aggravating features (like previous offending) or “discounts” for mitigating features (like a guilty plea).
-See “How criminal sentencing works” at the start of this chapter.
+Note: The “starting point” means the level of sentence the judge initially decides on based simply on how bad the offending was, before looking at you and your situation to decide whether your sentence should have any increases (“uplifts”) for aggravating features like previous offending, or reductions (“discounts”) for mitigating features like a guilty plea (see: “How criminal sentencing works”).

 Selling or giving approved psychoactive products to under-18s

 Even if a psychoactive product has been officially approved for sale, it’s still illegal to sell it to anyone under 18.
 For this an individual can be fined up to $1,000, and companies can be fined up to $10,000.
 This is a Category 1 offence.
-For how Category 1 offences are dealt with in the criminal justice system, see the chapter “The criminal courts”.
+For how Category 1 offences are dealt with in the criminal justice system, see: “The criminal courts”.

 Did this answer your question?